guimaraesj/myfuelpt/README.md

 2 week rails app created during Le Wagon coding bootcamp.
 Work in progress App.

-Fuel with your own individual discounts in Portugal and make advantage of the discounts you already have and may not know about.
+Confused by all fuel discounts?
+Save fuel money with your own individual discounts.
+You can browse available discount cards, add them to your list and check cheapest stations.

+Project built with Ruby on Rails, HTML, SCSS, JS, Stimulus, PostgreSQL and Mapbox.